Coronavirus: 453 cases reported taking total since pandemic began past 250,000

 The National Immunisation Advisory Council (Niac) has essentially advised that the AstraZeneca and Johnson & Johnson vaccines be used for people over 50.

 A total of 129 people were hospitalised with Covid-19 on Monday morning, according to figures released by the HSE.
-As on Sunday evening, there were 41 in intensive care.

-The National Public Health Emergency Team reported one more coronavirus-related death and 402 new Covid-19 cases on Sunday.
+Forty were in intensive care and there were five additional hospitalisations in the last 24 hours.

 Meanwhile, chief medical officer Tony Holohan urged people who have been cocooning but are now vaccinated to have confidence about opening up their lives.